CamCove-Crichton/newborn-photography/README.md

 - To allow users to signup or login using social media accounts
 - To allow users to reset their password if they cannot remember their existing password
 - To have users receive an authentication email when signing up to validatate their email address
+- To add defensive programming to the cancel booking request before submitting it

 ### Wireframes & Database Designs